 Their cheeses can be found at their on-farm store, at Rogue Creamery in Central Point, or online.
 New to their lineup of award winning cheese is Gia’s Cheezorizo, the first ever cheese sausage.
 According to co-owner Vern Caldwell, you can “bake it, fry it, sauté it…and it won’t melt”.
 Guaranteed.
 It’s a perfect meat substitute for those tacos, bolognese sauce, and egg scrambles.

-They also offer cheesemaking classes out at their farm, if you decide you love chèvre so much that you want to learn to make your own at home. such as a batch of goat feta.
+If you decide you love chèvre so much that you want to learn to make your own at home, they also offer cheesemaking classes at their farm.